yamoor/FirstProject/README.md

 # FirstProject
-## this is first note for Fisrst project
+## this is first note for First project